 - Health insurance is required.
 The University Health Service (UHS) provides a full range of confidential, high quality primary health care services for full-time students.
 Full-time students participate in the Student Health Program - University Health Service, which covers primary care visits to UHS, time-limited therapy at the University Counseling Center (UCC), and health promotion services.
 UHS offers health insurance for individual full-time University of Rochester students and their spouses/domestic partners through AETNA.
 Full-time students are required to participate in this plan unless they complete the Health Insurance Selection Process indicating they are waiving the insurance plan because they have other insurance.
 Insurance for spouses/partners and families is available for a fee payable by the student.
 Full information from the UHS is available at: http://www.rochester.edu/uhs/primary-care/mandatory-health-fee/health-insurance-for-full-time-students/.

-- The MSGC program provides each student with a $600 stipend to attend the National Society of Genetic Counselors (NSGC) annual conference Fall of their second year.
+- The MSGC program will reimburse each student up to $600 to attend the National Society of Genetic Counselors (NSGC) annual conference in the Fall of their second year.

 The Bursar’s Office